react-native-toolkit/rex-state/README.md

 ### 🚧 Work in Progress 👷🏽‍♂️🏗

-### You are welcome to Install & Try out the project in the mean time!
+This library is currently under heavy testing.
+Hence it is **NOT** recommended for PROD _just yet_...
+You are welcome to Install & Try out the project in the mean time!

 ### PRs Welcome 👍✨

 </div>

+## Motivation

+React is a simple and straightforward library for building UI however, the current solutions to manage states aren't quite simple or straightforward as React.

+Rex State aims to be the simplest way to manage states in your React Project.

+## Requirements

+Rex State is built purely on React Hooks hence it requires React > 16.8 to work.
+It also doesn't work with class components.

 ## Installation